Which Bachelor’s Degree is Best for Law | Regenesys Law School

 How long does it take to complete an LLB in South Africa if I already have a bachelor’s degree?

 If you already have a bachelor’s degree, completing a postgraduate LLB typically takes two to three years.
-This duration may vary depending on the university and the specific program structure.
+This duration may vary depending on the university and the specific programme structure.

 Are there any specific high school subjects that are recommended for students planning to pursue law in South Africa?